yimjia/Ground-Motion-Clustering-and-Selection/README.md

 As prerequisites, users need to have knowledge of earthquake engineering to perform step one GM pre-selection and have access to run Python and Matlab codes.
 No training in machine learning is required to perform the developed clustering-based GM selection.

 To download the codes, pleaase navigate to the main page of this repository.
-Above the list of files, click Code and click Download ZIP.
+Above the list of files, click the green Code button, and in the menu that appears, click Download ZIP.

 The "Model" folder includes the codes and a step-by-step instruction to use the developed clustering-based GM selection.